 When you click on More Options, you’ll see this:

 File History is a backup feature in Windows 10 that continuously protects your personal files stored in C:\Users\Your Username.
 It periodically (by default every hour) scans your files for changes and then copies changed files to the selected location.
 Every time any of your personal files has changed, a copy will be stored on your external drive.
 As time goes by, File History builds a complete history of changes made to any personal file.

 Why File History?
-We all know that we should back up our computers, but less than 10% of us do.
-We wish we had a dollar for every email we have from someone saying “my computer crashed and I lost everything….”
+We all know that we should back up our computers, but few of us do.
+We wish we had a dollar for every email we have from someone saying, “my computer crashed, and I lost everything….”

 File History makes protecting your data extremely easy — and automatic.
 And it’s on every Windows 10 PC.

 You don’t need any special computer skills to use beyond turning it on in the File History dialog.

 Warning: File History is very touchy.
 It works best if you leave your external drive plugged in most of the time.
 If you’re one of those who keep your external drive unplugged most of the time or much of the time, File History may not be for you.
 It works great for those who keep their external drive plugged in most of the time.

 Windows 10 keeps getting increasingly forgiving.
 If things start going badly and you want to reinstall Windows (or even clean install Windows), you can do it easily using Windows 10 System Reset (saves all your files and folders, and reinstalls Windows).